F stop Chart (Aperture Stop Chart) Explained

 NOTE: Maximum aperture corresponds to larger opening and vice versa.

 👉🏻 📖 READ MORE: How to Get Into Photography?

 How to Check the Maximum F-stop of a Lens? 😎

-If you are planning to buy a new lens or if you already own a lens, then you may be interested to know the maximum f stop of the lens.
+If you plan to buy a new lens or if you already own one, you may be interested to know the maximum f stop of the lens.

 You can easily find it in the lens specification itself.